The Truth about Sailing on a Windjammer Cruise

 On the final evening, we felt like we were traveling with the Von Trapp Family of the seas.
 The passengers were entertained with music from three generations of sailors.
 Many of the crew play instruments as well as sing.
 One night Captain Ken even got out his bagpipe.

 For lunch, passengers and crew would congregate around the dining table up on deck for a family style meal.
-Each day we enjoyed freshly prepared salads, warm bread, sandwiches and hearty soups.
+Each day we enjoyed freshly prepared salads, warm bread, sandwiches, and hearty soups.
 Anna never skimped on dessert, there was always something tasty on the table.
-I was truly amazed at quality and quantity of food that she was able to produce daily from her tiny kitchen.
+I was truly amazed at the quality and quantity of food that she was able to produce daily from her tiny kitchen.

 It is not possible to go to Maine and not eat lobster.
 Likewise, you cannot be on a windjammer cruise in Maine and not have a traditional lobster bake.
 On this night the crew goes all out.
 While we were tasting wine and exploring Wreck Island, they were busy preparing a feast.
-We dined on lobster, corn, steak and chicken.
+We dined on lobster, corn, steak, and chicken.
 For dessert, using a pizzelle maker over the open fire, Captain Noah made the best s’mores I have ever had.

 The Schooner Ladona offers several specialty voyages throughout the season.
 Each evening after we dropped anchor, we were treated to a wine tasting with Michael Green — Gourmet Magazine’s wine consultant for over 20 years.
 He lead us through eight wines each night, expertly pairing them with the delicious food prepared by the chef.